-Accidents on aerial work platforms are preventable with proper training, equipment inspection, maintenance and basic safety measures.
+Accidents on aerial work platforms are preventable with proper training, equipment inspections, maintenance and basic safety measures.

-Aerial work platforms like boom lifts, scissor lifts and push-around lifts can be a priceless resource on construction sites, making it easy to reach work areas that were previously only accessible using scaffolding or man buckets on cranes.
-Not only do they help save time, they also tend to be safer than other means of reaching high work areas, like ladders.
-But accidents still happen, and fatalities involving aerial work platforms are a major contributor to the number one cause of deaths on job sites - falls from heights.
+Aerial work platforms such as boom lifts, scissor lifts and push-around lifts can be priceless resources on construction sites.
+These handy units make it easy to reach work areas once accessible only by way of scaffolding or man buckets on cranes.
+Not only do they help save time, mobile elevating work platforms (MEWPs) also tend to be safer than other means of reaching high work areas, such as ladders.
+But accidents do happen, and fatalities involving aerial work platforms are a major contributor to the number one cause of deaths on jobsites — falls from heights.

-Worksite safety isn't just about an absence of accidents; it's about a pro-active strategy incorporating training, awareness and proper safety protocol.
-Even if your company makes great progress on the quest for zero accidents, you can't just relax when your stats reach a certain number.
-Selecting the proper equipment, training your employees, doing hazard analyses for each job site and following recommended best practices are crucial steps to keeping workers safe.
+Aerial lift safety requires a proactive and ongoing effort.
+Even if your company makes great progress toward achieving zero accidents, vigilance is essential.
+Choosing appropriate equipment, training your employees, performing hazard analyses for each jobsite and following recommended best practices are crucial steps to keeping workers safe.

 - Training aerial lift workers in the operations and limitations of the equipment